Scalingo/cli/README.md

      git-show   Display the Git remote URL for this application

    Global:
      apps               List your apps
      create, c          Create a new app
      login              Login to Scalingo platform
      logout             Logout from Scalingo
      regions            List available regions
      config             Configure the CLI
-     self       Get the logged in profile
-     whoami     Get the logged in profile
+     self, whoami       Get the logged in profile

    Integration Link:
      integration-link                    Show integration link of your app